hannutt/FlaskApi/README.md

 ![alt text](static/images/inforow.png)

 Example image where the user has limited the number of sqlite database files to be searched to five.
 The first 5 sqlite files found are displayed in the Table element.
 The size of the database files is displayed in megabytes using the stats method of the Python OS library.
+Db files can be easily opened with a mouse click.

 ![alt text](static/images/sqliteTable.png)